codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### DatasetDataChanged

-Triggered when a dataset synchronization completes and results in updates within Codat's data cache, such as the creation of new records or changes to existing ones.
+Called when a dataset synchronization completes and results in updates within Codat's data cache, such as the creation of new records or changes to existing ones.

 The replacement `read.completed` webhook now provides information on when the data in Codat's cache was last modified and whether any records within a data type have been updated since the previous read operation.